AHL Announces Western Conference Finals Schedule

 - AHL Announces Western Conference Finals Schedule - Stockton Heat

-- 2022 Calder Cup Playoffs Western Conference Finals Schedule Set - AHL
+- Heat Punch Ticket to Conference Finals with Shutout Win - Stockton Heat

-- Wolves to Face Stockton in Western Conference Finals - Chicago Wolves
+- Postseason Comes to End in 1-0 Loss to Stockton - Colorado Eagles

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.